aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 Aspose.BarCode for .NET supports multiple features to adress specific business needs.
 It is noteworthy that Aspose.BarCode for .NET enables wide functionality for setting and tailoring an efficient barcode processing system.
 One of the most important functions is the possiblity to customize the parameters of generated barcodes, such as background color, bar color, rotation angle, X-dimension, image quality, resolution, captions, size, and others.
 Moreover, this library supports various recognition and imaging features.
 The main features include:
 - Barcode generation and recognition of 60+ symbologies
-- Reading 1D and 2D barcodes at any angle and image quality
+- Reading 1D and 2D barcodes at any angle and from any image quality
 - Generating barcodes with specific parameters, such as error correction mode, ECI, or embedded matadata
 - Image rotation at any angle
 - Label printing